-We are all individuals with different body shapes, abilities and needs.
+We are all individuals, with different body shapes, abilities and needs.
 In a seated position the shape and support for the upper body is of outmost importance, from the pelvis and up.
-The goal is to strengthen abilities, prevent impairments and simply improve sitting tolerance over time.
+Your goal with the body shaping is to strengthen abilities, prevent impairments and simply improve sitting tolerance over time.
 And what you´ve once adjusted, can always be readjusted again and again.

 Posterior Pelvic Tilt

 > Learn how to shape up a posterior pelvic tilt in Cross 5 and Cross 6

 It is important to identify the reason for the leaning posture.
 Is the pelvis involved and is this the origin of the leaning posture?
 Or is it caused by lateral flexion of the spine?
 Can the user correct their leaning posture or is it fixed?
 Does the user always lean to the same side or does it depend on the activity or time of day?
 The goal should be to increase sitting tolerance and to help create a comfortable and stable posture while supporting the leaning posture.

 > Learn how to shape up a leaning posture in Cross 5 and Cross 6

 There are many possible reasons for asymmetry.
 To offer the best solutions it is crucial to establish the cause and the seating goals should be to reduce the asymmetry by supporting the individual in as neutral posture that is achievable for the individual.
 The goal is to offer postural support that prevents further deterioration in the spine and that allows optimum function for the trunk, arms and head and to ensure that internal organs are not compromised for breathing and digestion.

 > Learn how to shape up an asymmetric body shape in Cross 5 and Cross 6